General Bout Information

 - Video cameras require advanced permission and credentials, and will only be allowed in for press.
 Contact RCRG Media.

 If you try to enter, or are spotted at a bout using a commercial-grade camera without a credentials, you will be asked to please return your camera to your car.

-What kind of food and beverages is available?
+What kinds of food and beverages are available?